Working with Microsoft Office Word 2007

 The Menu Bar of Microsoft Office Word 2007

 Microsoft Word is the most popular and thus commonly used Word processor in the computer world.
 It is easy to use and with it, you can create and edit different types of documents.
-With a good knowledge of Microsoft Office word, you can create professional documents.
-You can also use it for image editing, desktop publishing, mailing, creating templates, creating or turning existing data to charts and many more uses.
+With good knowledge of Microsoft Office Word, you can create professional documents.
+You can also use it for image editing, desktop publishing, emailing, creating templates, creating or turning existing data to charts and many more uses.

 The Microsoft Office Button